harrymckillen/harrymckillen.com/src/content/blog/adding-reading-time-to-an-astro-blog.md

   <Content />
 </BlogPost>
 ```
-In the snippet about, I was passing the `post.data` to the `BlogPost` component, but I was rendering the `Content` component inside the `BlogPost` component.
-This meant that the `minutesRead` wasn't being passed to the `Content` component.
-So I moved the `minutesRead` to the `Content` component and it worked perfectly.
-So this may help someone else who is having the same issue, or is fresh to Astro like me.
+In the snippet about, I was passing the `post.data` to the `BlogPost` component, but I was not passing the frontmatter property to the `BlogPost`  So this may help someone else who is having the same issue, or is fresh to Astro like me.

-You may also need to add the `minutesRead` to the schema in `config.ts` as it might be complain about it being an unknown property.
+You will also need to add the `minutesRead` to the schema in `config.ts` as it might be complain about it being an unknown property of the `blog` data collection, as it did in my case, for my particular setup.

 ```ts
 export const blogSchema = z.object({